MiniWilford/it3048c-scripts/project1/README.md

 ## How to use:
 Download the script and ensure Python (https://www.python.org/downloads/release/python-3120/ or > v3.0) is installed and correctly set up with the Python PATH variable created on your machine.
 The default libraries that come with Python should be more than sufficient to run the script.

 During the initial launch you will be prompted to enter a location with an example.
-Ensure that the location has a capital letter (E.g., Cincinnati) and press enter after each input prompt.
+The script will automatically turn the first letter capital and everything after into lowercase, this is to enable a functional query parameter with the WeatherAPI being used.

 Once you have entered a location, a prompt will ask you to select [yes] or [no] to email results (the case does not matter, it will be lowercase no matter what).